MicrosoftDocs/visualstudio-docs/docs/extensibility/roslyn-analyzers-and-code-aware-library-for-immutablearrays.md

  Remove the breakpoint so that you can see your analyzer working (and stop returning to the first instance of Visual Studio).
 Drag the execution pointer to the beginning of your method, and press **F5** to continue execution.
 When you switch back to the second instance of Visual Studio, the compiler will start to examine the code again, and it will call into your analyzer.
 You can see a squiggle under `ImmutableType<int>`.

-## Adding a “Code Fix” for the Code Issue
+## Adding a "Code Fix" for the Code Issue
  Before you begin, close the second instance of Visual Studio and stop debugging in the first instance of Visual Studio (where you are developing the analyzer).

  **Add a new class.** Use the shortcut menu (right pointer button) on your project node in the Solution Explorer and choose to add a new item.
 Add a class called `BuildCodeFixProvider`.
 This class needs to derive from `CodeFixProvider`, and you will need to use **CTRL+.** (period) to invoke the code fix that adds the correct `using` statement.
 This class also needs to be annotated with `ExportCodeFixProvider` attribute, and you will need to add a `using` statement to resolve the `LanguageNames` enum.
 You should have a class file with the following code in it: